Hertha Natzler: Marriage to Frank Leddy, 1938–1945

 Early in 1938, Hertha travelled to Cairo (Egypt), where she married Franciscus Nicolaas 'Frank' Leddy (1903–1964) on 11 April 1938.
 Leddy was managing director of Philips Orient SA, the local subsidiary of the international Philips Electronics company.
 Most likely she had met Leddy in Vienna, where Leddy had been a manager at the Vienna subsidiary of Philips until the company posted him to Cairo in 1938.
 They lived in the upmarket Zamalek district in Cairo.

 Hertha and Leddy left Cairo early in 1942 to travel to Sydney (Australia), after the Philips Company had appointed Leddy Managing Director of its Australian subsidiary.
 They arrived in July 1942.
 To Hertha, Sydney may have been a backwater, compared to Vienna, Los Angeles and Cairo.
 It is likely that Leddy's busy work life, as well as Hertha missing her sisters and mother who had settled in Los Angeles, led to their separation and divorce in 1945.

 Los Angeles, 1945–1985

 Hertha left Australia in 1945 and seems to have settled with her sisters and mother in Los Angeles.
-Although Grete's film career was flagging, the career of her husband, Franz Steininger (1906–1974), took off.
+Although Grete's film career was flagging, the career of her husband, Franz Steininger, took off.
 Steininger was the godson of Franz Lehár and worked in Hollywood as a film music composer and orchestra leader and conductor.
 Lizzi had married Manuel Tortosa, and became better known in Los Angeles as Litzie Maria Tortosa.

 Although she did not resume her acting and singing career, Hertha remained in Los Angeles.
-She died on 5 August 1985, and lies buried at the Holy Cross Cemetery in Culver City in Los Angeles.
+She died on 5 August 1985.